 Screenings continued at the Town Hall until the drive-in was built in 1961, then there was a long gap.

 Roy Mudge started screening at the Katanning Town Hall on 23 January 1996 with Free Willy 2: he then screened every third Saturday till 9 July 1996, his last film being Dunstan Checks In.
-Steve Marvin then took over, and continues to screen irregularly.
-He brings his own projector and screens from the bio-box, using the screen on stage.
-He shows four or five times a year – mainly children’s films (though he did bring Shine).
+Steve Marvin then took over, and continued to screen irregularly.
+He would bring his own projector and screened from the bio-box, using the screen on stage.
+He showed four or five times a year – mainly children’s films (though he did bring Shine).

 On 1 October 1925 the Lyric Theatre was opened in Austral Terrace opposite the railway station and between Albion and Broome Streets.
 At first, this was a gardens run in the summer months, with screenings in the winter being moved to the Town Hall.
 It was conducted at first by Repatriation Pictures and later in the twenties by George McLeod, who also owned the adjacent hotel.

 It had the usual high fence and deckchairs.
 Katanning weather was less favourable to outdoor entertainments than some of the more northern parts of the state, so after only a short time (perhaps two to three years), the building was roofed.

 It was a large auditorium, with a foyer larger than usual in such buildings and a sprung floor which made it suitable for dancing.
 The deckchairs continued to be used inside the new building.
 In April 1931 sound films arrived, first at the Lyric, then at the Town Hall.

 (Problems after this – there seems to have been some dispute in the thirties about the lease

 on the Lyric, but it is not clear why.
 Then there is confusion between the Lyric and the

 Town Hall over which one was renamed the Plaza and for how long.)